KubanLink/Target-Detection-Jetson-TX2/README.md

-#information includes, ubuntu for mac downloads and VM information only at this time.
+#information includes, ubuntu for raspbi, jetson tx2 steps (troubleshooting must already be completed), downloads and VM information only at this time.

 # Target-Detection-Jetson-TX2
 steps include map approach using raspberry pi and Jetson tx2 simplified with links and software packages.